 I asked freelance writer friends “What Do You Wish You Knew about Freelancing 5 Years Ago?” so that anyone reading this could apply their best freelance writing tips right now.

-What I Wish I Knew about Freelance Writing Years Ago
+Freelance Writing Advice I Wish I Knew Years Ago

 - Have a savings safety net of at least two (preferably three) months’ expenses.
 It can take a long time to get paid.
 (Six months one time for a client!)